Yalamarthi97/flashcards/README.md

 9. Tried connecting to psql through docker ( i kinda was left searching for some answers on the internet)
 10. Iterated over various ways on how  i can acheive this project

+Spent 25 mins, looking into the schema for the db , altering the existing one and trying to create queries Combined both the tables into 1 as I felt having 2 seperate right now might not be required.